Meet Your Major

 - Improve your statistical and methodological skills through hands-on research and laboratory experience.

-In our new, state-of-the-art space, you’ll take part in dynamic coursework and relevant research activities to prepare you for a career in healthcare, human services or business, or graduate study in psychology or other fields.
+In our new, state-of-the-art space, you’ll take part in dynamic coursework and relevant research activities.
+Recent student research includes:

-- neurophysiological recordings (EEG) to study brain activity and sleep physiology
+- Neurophysiological recordings to study brain activity and sleep physiology.

-- eye tracking methodologies to tackle questions involved in visual cognition and attention.
+- Eye-tracking methodologies related to visual cognition and attention.

-Upon successful completion of the psychology program, you’ll be well-equipped to pursue graduate study or a career in psychology and related disciplines.
-Positions may include Business manager, Counselor, Human resources director, Psychologist, Rehabilitation specialist and Marketing manager.
+Upon successful completion of our program, you’ll be well-equipped to pursue graduate study or a career in psychology and related disciplines.
+Positions may include business manager, counselor, human resources director, psychologist, rehabilitation specialist and marketing manager.